 218 County Road 519 Sussex, NJ 07461

 Space Farms Zoo in Sussex, NJ is home to over 500 live wild animals.
 Explore the most popular zoo animals.
 Space Farms Zoo is home to many big cats: African lions, black leopards, South American jaguar, cougars, lynx, bobcats, and Bengal tigers.
 Space Farms has the largest private collection of North American animals in their natural surroundings, in the United States.
 You can buy your ticket online or at the door.
-They are also offering drive thru tours on Wednesdays but you have to reserve in advance on their website.

 1 Riverside Dr, Camden, NJ 08103